-Students who must withdraw either from a course or from the university may do so by using the university's web registration system.
-Students unable to use the web registration system should contact their
+Students who must withdraw either from a course or from the university may do so by using Campus Connect.
+Students who are physically unable to use Campus Connect should contact their

 home school/college office, whether in person or by phone.
 Withdrawals

-processed via the web or through direct contact with the home
+processed via Campus Connect or through direct contact with the home

 school/college office are effective the day on which they are made.
 Simply ceasing to attend, or notifying the instructor, or nonpayment of

 tuition, does not constitute an official withdrawal from class and will